Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/centaur.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-38, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Mythic Odysseys of Theros, The Wild Beyond the Witchlight.
+38, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, The Wild Beyond the Witchlight.
 Available in the SRD and the Basic Rules."
 ---
 # [Centaur](2-Mechanics/CLI/bestiary/monstrosity/centaur.md)
 *Source: Monster Manual p.
-38, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Mythic Odysseys of Theros, The Wild Beyond the Witchlight.
+38, Storm King's Thunder, Tales from the Yawning Portal, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, The Wild Beyond the Witchlight.
 Available in the SRD and the Basic Rules.*

 > [!quote]- A quote from Batley Summerfoot, a halfling adventurer who never read HOOVES OF FURY, by Iryil Grayborn of Sundown
 >